 Established in 2000 by the Latin American Studies Committee, and funded by the office of the Dean for Academic Affairs, the LAS Research Award Program supports student research in Mexico, Central or South America, the Caribbean, or on Latinos and Latinas in the United States.
 The awards are intended to increase understanding and awareness of the region among sophomores and juniors majoring in any academic discipline.
 The on-site research can be conducted after July 1 during the summer months, between semesters, or to extend off-campus study experiences.
 Funds are available for travel, room and board, and research expenses up to a maximum of $3000.

-Recipients will spend three to four weeks conducting on-site research, and, upon their return, write a two-page report summarizing their experience and results.
+Requirements of award recipients.
+Applicants are expected to develop proposals in consultation with a faculty mentor who agrees to supervise a subsequent independent study.
+Recipients will spend three to four weeks conducting on-site research, and, upon their return, write a 2-4 page report summarizing their experience and the results of their research.
 During the following semester, their research must be used as the basis to conduct an independent study or honors project under the direction of a faculty member.

 Note that recipients using human or animal subjects must show Institutional Review Board approval of the project’s research methods before funds will be released.

 Students who do not complete outlined work should contact the department chair to discuss what portion of the award should be returned.
 Students who fail to submit a report detailing the work they did, and/or fail enroll in an Independent Study are expected to return their award.
 Failure to handle money, receipts, and reports appropriately may impact the student’s ability to receive future funding from the college.